trendmicro/tm-v1-api-cookbook/v1-events-to-elasticsearch/python/README.md

 The sample code also indexes the data in Elasticsearch.
 You can perform the following actions.

-- Verify that the Trend Vision One indices exist (Management > Elasticsearch > Index Management).
+- Verify that the TrendAI Vision One™ indices exist (Management > Elasticsearch > Index Management).
     - tmv1\_workbench
     - tmv1\_detection
     - tmv1\_audit\_logs